 There is also an industry that is working to make menstruation disappear.
 The pharmaceutical advancements that suppress menstruation are beneficial for those for whom it is a medical necessity, but becomes dangerous when done for convenience.

 “Convenience,” in this case, is not primarily for those who menstruate, but for the men who are disgusted by it.

 It means convenience for the partners who don’t want to have sex with a menstruating woman and who are simultaneously unwilling to wait the 5-7 days until it’s over.

 It means convenience for the people who don’t want to see women buying pads at the grocery store, for the people who don’t want to see a woman walk into the bathroom carrying a tampon.

 When pride for menstruation overpowers those voices of shame, we will redefine the idea of convenience.

 We must fight to defend menstruation!
 Just as feminists once fought for equal rights for menstruating women in the workplace and for better products for functional menstruation management, we must fight now to keep menstruation a norm in our society.

 We must send the message to pharmaceutical companies that we will not be shamed into taking their period erasing drugs.

 Menstruation is not a disease, and there should not exist a “cure.”
-Let’s stop the pathologizing of femininity.
+Let’s stop the pathologizing.

 How beautiful is that?